Can Medicare Advantage Plans Deny Enrollment?

 Medicare Part A covers hospital stays, skilled nursing facility care, hospice care, and certain home health care services, while Medicare Part B covers doctor visits, outpatient care, preventive services, and medical supplies.

 Possessing both Medicare Part A and Part B coverage is essential for Medicare Advantage enrollment, as these plans are mandated to provide at least the same level of coverage as Original Medicare (Part A and Part B).
-Medicare Advantage plans may offer extra benefits and services beyond what is covered by Original Medicare, yet they must still cover all the services that Part A and Part B cover.
+Medicare Advantage plans might offer extra benefits and services beyond what is covered by Original Medicare, yet they must still cover all the services that Part A and Part B cover.

 Exceptions to Denying Medicare Advantage Enrollment